WIKA-Group/javascript_parsers/docs/users/migration-guide.md

 # Migration Guide

+> **Note:** All devices have been migrated to the modern `4.x.x` architecture.
+This guide is preserved for users who are still running legacy `2.x.x` or `3.x.x` parsers and need to upgrade.

 This guide walks you through upgrading the prebuilt JavaScript parsers that are typically embedded in LoRaWAN network servers.
 The focus is on the practical steps required when moving from the legacy `2.x.x` bundles to the modular `4.x.x` architecture, plus the smaller hop from `3.x.x` to `4.x.x`.

 ## Before you start